SAIC-ATS/ARTTECH-3135/_posts/2016-08-31-Assignment_0.md

     - Read: ofBook [Philosophy](http://openframeworks.cc/ofBook/chapters/of_philosophy.html)
         - Why? _This gives an articulate description of the design goals of openFrameworks and the DIWO culture that we attempt to model in this course._
     - Read: ofBook [C++ Language Basics](http://openframeworks.cc/ofBook/chapters/cplusplus_basics.html)
-        - Why? _These are the basics of our langauge that you'll come back to again and again.
+        - Why? _These are the basics of our language that you'll come back to again and again.
 We will be going over this in week 2 so a head start will make week two go much more smoothly and hopefully you'll remember more._
     - Read: ofBook [ofSketch](http://openframeworks.cc/ofBook/chapters/ofSketch.html)
         - Why? _ofSketch is the software we'll be using to develop openFrameworks code.
 We'll be going into this in more depth in week two and [the more you know](https://www.youtube.com/watch?v=v3rhQc666Sg) the better._
 4. Watch: